 1.1 The Central Processing Unit

-The CPU (Central Processing Unit) is the most important component in any computer system.
+The CPU (Central Processing Unit) is an essential component in any computer system.

-The CPU processes data and instructions by constantly repeating the fetch - decode - execute cycle.
+The CPU processes data and instructions by continually repeating the fetch - decode - execute cycle.

-The registers are temporary storage spaces for data and instructions inside the CPU.
+The registers are tiny storage spaces for temporary data inside the CPU.
 The registers are used during the FDE cycle.